Elgg/Elgg/docs/intro/install.rst

 hosting provider on this.

 Make sure the path is correct and ends with a /.
-You can check the path in your database in the datalists table.
+You can check the path in your database in the config table.

-If you only have ftp access to your server and created a directory but do not know the path of it, you might be able to figure it out from the www file path set in your datalists database table.
+If you only have ftp access to your server and created a directory but do not know the path of it, you might be able to figure it out from the www file path set in your config database table.
 Asking for help from your hosting help team is recommended at this stage.

 .. _open\_basedir: http://www.php.net/manual/en/ini.core.php#ini.open-basedir